SchokiCoder/book_modern_c/src/9_comments.md

 # Comments

 Comments are very important.
-The difference between readable code and obfuscated nonsense is the usage of comments.
+The difference between readable code and obfuscated nonsense can be the usage of comments.
 A beginner might falsely assume that his exercise programs are very simplistic and can be understood instantly whenever needed.
 He is right, because his programs are a single file with 30 lines of code.

 In actual programs you will end up with multiple files or maybe even multiple directories with multiple files each, allowing the summarized line-count to climb into the millions.